Pattern Bridge

 pigButton.didPress()

-As a result, we have a huge application that contains a lot of copy-paste code, the classes inside are connected to each other by a dead bundle - there is no loose coupling, such a miracle is very difficult to maintain and change further because of the high chances of making a mistake.
+As a result, we have a huge application that contains a lot of copy-paste code, the classes inside are connected to each other by a dead link - there is no weak coupling, such a miracle is very difficult to maintain and change in the future due to the high chances of making a mistake.

-Add an intermediate class mediator - ApplicationController.
-This class will provide a weak connectivity of objects, provides for the division of class responsibility, and will eliminate duplicate code.
+Let's add an intermediate class mediator - ApplicationController.
+This class will provide weak coupling of objects, ensure separation of class responsibilities, and eliminate duplicate code.

 import Foundation